 Traumatic Head Injuries

-• When you begin to exhibit this symptom, you should see your optometrist immediately so he can check your eyes.
-He may prescribe eye glasses with prism lenses to address your problem.• In some instances, however, you may have a serious medical condition such as diabetes, brain tumor, high-blood pressure and thyroid problems.
+When you begin to exhibit this symptom, you should see your optometrist immediately to have your eyes checked.
+Eye glasses with prism lenses may be prescribed to address your problem.

 Prescribing prism to correct eye muscle imbalances needs to be done accurately.
-At The Eye Practice complex eye-glass prescriptions is what we do best.
-Call us on (02) 9290 1899 or BOOK an APPOINTMENT ONLINE by CLICKING HERE.
+At The Eye Practice, complex eye-glass prescriptions are what we do best.
+Call us on (02) 9290 1899 or BOOK an APPOINTMENT ONLINE.